 This unit is intended for all students majoring in chemistry along with those with interests in the physical sciences, industrial chemistry, biotechnology, medical and biomedical research, Antarctic science, life science, earth science, pharmaceutical science, and marine science areas.
 The content of this unit has also been structured so that it serves many other courses within the BSc.
 Students who would like to do this unit but have a timetable problem with either lectures or laboratory work should consult the Head of School or Unit Coordinator.

-The material presented concentrates on giving a sound foundation to the theory and application of modern characterisation techniques with an emphasis on the elucidation of chemical structure, with major topics including advanced emission and molecular spectroscopic techniques such as NMR spectroscopic applications (including variable temperature, solid state and 2D experiments), EPR, IR, Raman, photoelectron, UV-Vis spectroscopy, the stereochemistry of inorganic and organic compounds and various aspects of the physical chemistry of surfaces.
+The material presented concentrates on giving a sound foundation to the theory and application of modern characterisation techniques with an emphasis on the elucidation of chemical structure, with major topics including advanced emission and molecular spectroscopic techniques such as NMR spectroscopic applications (including variable temperature, solid state and 2D experiments), IR, Raman, UV-Vis spectroscopy, the stereochemistry of inorganic and organic compounds and various aspects of the computational chemistry of materials.

 In addition, both laboratory-source and synchrotron-based X-ray techniques are introduced, including diffraction and XAS methods.
 The laboratory program reinforces concepts introduced in lectures and gives students experience in good laboratory practice and hands-on usage of modern research level spectroscopic, physical chemistry and diffraction instrumentation.